 This means your baking soda is fresh!

-Whisk together sugar, egg, coconut oil and vanilla in separate bowl until well combined.
+Whisk together sugar, egg, coconut oil and vanilla in large mixing bowl until well combined.

 Bake for 50-55 minutes, or until long wooden skewer inserted into centre comes out clean.
 Cool loaf for 20 minutes before removing from pan.
 Best to wait until completely cooled before slicing and eating.